mdranger/chain3j/docs/source/transactions.rst

   value typically to less then 6,700,000.
 The current gas limit is visible at https://ethstats.net/.

-These parameters taken together dictate the maximum amount of Ether you are willing to spend on transaction costs. i.e. you can spend no more then *gas price * gas limit*.
+These parameters taken together dictate the maximum amount of Mc you are willing to spend on transaction costs. i.e. you can spend no more then *gas price * gas limit*.
 The gas price can also affect how quickly a transaction takes place depending on what other transactions are available with a more profitable gas price for miners.